ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 ## Reading from a Cloudant database
 {: #openwhisk_catalog_cloudant_read}

-You can use an action to fetch a document from a Cloudant database called `testdb`.
+You can use an Action to fetch a document from a Cloudant database called `testdb`.
 Make sure that this database exists in your Cloudant account.

-- Fetch a document by using the `read` action in the package binding that you created previously.
+- Fetch a document by using the `read` Action in the package binding that you created previously.
 Be sure to replace `/_/myCloudant` with your package name.

   ```
   wsk action invoke /_/myCloudant/read --blocking --result --param dbname testdb --param id heisenberg